parndt/ruby-style-guide/README.md

 > it even clearer. <br/>
 > -- Steve McConnell

-* Write self-documenting code and ignore the rest of this section.
-Seriously!
-* Write comments in English.
 * Comments longer than a word are capitalized and use punctuation.
 Use [one space](http://en.wikipedia.org/wiki/Sentence_spacing) after periods.
 * Avoid superfluous comments.